Mark Williams (Australian footballer, born 1958): Greater Western Sydney Giants (2011–2012)

 In November 2010, Williams signed with the Greater Western Sydney Giants as the senior assistant coach under senior coach Kevin Sheedy.
 In September 2012, Williams informed the club after the last home and away game of the season that he would not be honoring the final season of his contract in 2013.

 Richmond Football Club (2013–2016)

 After the completion of the 2012 home and away season, Williams signed with the Richmond Football Club in an assistant coaching role as a development coach working with senior coach Damien Hardwick.
 In November 2014, Williams was diagnosed with lymphoma.
 Williams left the Richmond Football Club at the end of the 2016 season, after he was told that his contract would not be renewed due to a clean-out at the club.

+AJAX Football Club (2017–2018)

+In 2016, Williams joined Victorian Amateur Football Association (VAFA) club AJAX to serve as its senior men's coach, starting in 2017.
+He served as coach for a total of two seasons, departing at the end of 2018 after the club finished second-last in Premier B and was consequently relegated to Premier C.

 Werribee Football Club (2019–2020)

 In September 2018, Williams was announced as new senior coach of Victorian Football League club Werribee on a three-year deal.
 In his first season at the helm, Williams led Werribee to the VFL finals for the first time since 2015 and its first time as a standalone club in 20 years.